Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 ### Processing Steps

-1. **User Input:**
-   The user enters a CVE ID into the system.
+1. **User Input:**  The user enters a CVE ID into the system.

-2. **Fetch CVE Description:**
-   The tool retrieves the official CVE description from the CVELIST GitHub repository.
+2. **Fetch CVE Description:**  The tool retrieves the official CVE description from the CVELIST GitHub repository.

-3. **Sentence Extraction with LLM:**
-   Gemini 2.5 Pro analyzes the description and extracts sentences categorized as Exploitation Technique, Primary Technique, and Secondary Technique.
+3. **Sentence Extraction with LLM:**  Gemini 2.5 Pro analyzes the description and extracts sentences categorized as Exploitation Technique, Primary Technique, and Secondary Technique.

-4. **Text Embedding & Similarity Search:**
-   Each extracted sentence is encoded with Sentence-BERT.
-   The MITRE ATT&CK technique database is also encoded and indexed with FAISS.
-   The system performs similarity search to find the top 10 relevant techniques per category.

-5. **LLM Reasoning:**
+4. **Text Embedding & Similarity Search:**  Each extracted sentence is transformed into a vector representation using Sentence-BERT.
+At the same time, the entire MITRE ATT&CK technique database is also encoded into vector embeddings and indexed using FAISS for efficient similarity search.
+The system then compares the sentence embeddings against the technique embeddings to identify the top 10 most semantically relevant techniques for each category.

-   The candidate techniques are passed to Gemini 2.5 Pro again to reason and select the most suitable MITRE ATT&CK techniques for each category based on the CVE context.
+5. **CVE Mapping Agent:**  The candidate techniques are passed to Gemini 2.5 Pro again to reason and select the most suitable MITRE ATT&CK techniques for each category based on the CVE context.

-6. **Display Results:**
-   The final mapped techniques, vulnerable OS versions, CWE info, PoC URLs, and references are presented to the user.
+6. **Display Results:**  The final mapped techniqueare presented to the user.

 ---